↑

 Caregiver Stress Takes Over Priorities

-1. Providing skilled nursing care, and anyone (who is willing) can learn caregiving
+1. Providing skilled nursing care, so anyone (who is willing) can learn caregiving

 2. Taking care of MY self-care needs

-3. Going to be able to give my best long-term
+3. Going to be able to give my best in the long-term

 4. Saving my mental energy to find a long-term caregiving solution